beemmess/FlaskDataprocessing/README.md

 When the docker image is running then you can head on to [http://localhost:5000/](http://localhost:5000/) which should look something like this:
 ![SwaggerUI](/images/Swagger.png)
+This is Swagger UI, from here you can test the API by performing requests by choosing the desired route.
+Each route has an example JSON string that can be used for testing the requests.

 # Directory Structure